blueyeco/hub-api/sections/javascript-sdk.md

 ### Initializing the SDK

-To initialize the API, include the Javascript SDK into your web application
+To initialize the SDK, include the following Javascript file into your web application

 http://hub.blueye.com/js/api.js